A character is seen in the fetal position

 - Stargate SG-1: In the first episode of Season 7, "Fallen", Daniel Jackson is cast out by the Ancients from his ascended state.
 He reappears on some unknown planet, nude and in a fetal position, with no memory.

 - The first episode of Firefly, when River comes out of frozen sleep.
+(The scene, by the by, is a shot-for-shot homage to the sequence from Outlaw Star.)
 In this case, the symbolism of rebirth is River finally escaping from the Academy and returning to something resembling normal life.
 The scene is complete with clear metaphors for birthing pains, as she starts screaming immediately afterward.
 In another bit of symbolism, River adopts the same pose at the end of Serenity, as the title ship is taking off into a new day, once she has finally begun to really overcome her own mental illnesses.

 - The final shot of the third season of Smallville has Clark floating in a black void, in the nude, doing this with the Superman Shield logo appearing behind him, after he has agreed to accept his inheritage and become Kal-El.